dubinc/examples/conversions/ios/uikit/README.md

-# Dub Conversions with UIKit
+# Conversion tracking with UIKit and Dub

 ## Overview

-The Dub Conversions Example is a product storefront built with the [DummyJSON ](https://dummyjson.com/) API.
-It shows how to handle deep links / deferred deep links, track lead events, and track sale events.
+This UIKit project is a product storefront built with the [DummyJSON ](https://dummyjson.com/) API.
+It shows how to handle deep links / deferred deep links and conversion tracking with Dub.

+Read the full guide here: https://dub.co/docs/concepts/deep-links/attribution

 ## Getting Started

 ### Prerequisites

 Before running, you must replace `DUB_PUBLISHABLE_KEY` and `DUB_DOMAIN` in `AppDelegate.swift` with your publishable key and domain.
 You may generate a publishable key by navigating to your [workspace's Analytics settings page](https://app.dub.co/settings/analytics) and generating a new publishable key under the **Publishable Key** section.

 ## Contributing